Portland and Pets

 Animal-Protection Laws put Oregon Among Top 5 States

-A number of new animal laws that took effect in 2010 in Oregon resulted in the Animal Legal Defense Fund ranking it among the nation's top five states for going after animal abusers.
-This year's legislative session debated 16 bills concerning animals, an unprecedented number.
+A number of new animal laws that took effect in 2010 in Oregon resulted in the Animal Legal Defense Fund ranking it among the nation’s top five states for going after animal abusers.
+The 2010 legislative session debated 16 bills concerning animals, an unprecedented number.
 Six of the bills the governor signed are of direct concern to animal owners.

 The most controversial of the bills debated last spring was dubbed the puppy-mill bill.
 Hotly contested in public hearings, the final legislation didn’t contain all the measures its proponents wanted to keep irresponsible breeders from churning out sick, unsocialized dogs.
 But it put a number of restrictions on Oregon breeders, all designed to combat the conditions found in puppy mills.
 Most controversially, the law limits the number of sexually intact dogs anyone can own.
 Breeders cannot have more than 50 of such dogs older than two.